Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 19

 Question #15

-A Satisfaction one gets from the consumption of an additional unit of a product times its price
+A Additional satisfaction one gets from the consumption of another unit of a product.

 B Total satisfaction one gets from one’s consumption of a product